MassCEC / Net Zero Grid / Future Grid Event Series

 ...but how do we get there?

-MassCEC, in partnership with Alliance for Climate Transition (ACT), will hold the 2025 edition of the Future Grid Event Series.
-It will explore critical electric grid topics, centering conversation around the context of the Commonwealth’s energy future.
-This year’s Future Grid Event Series will feature convenings on:
+MassCEC, in partnership with Alliance for Climate Transition (ACT), holds the 2025 edition of the Future Grid Event Series.
+It explores critical electric grid topics, centering conversation around the context of the Commonwealth’s energy future.
+This year’s Future Grid Event Series features convenings on:

 - Balancing Data Center Energy Use with Climate Goals (May 21 at Foley Hoag): This event explored the future of data centers specifically in Massachusetts, with panels on Understanding Data Center Loads and Defining the Challenge for MA; Emerging Technology Solutions & Opportunities; and Policy & People Perspective.
-An event report is under development and will be released in June 2025.
+An event report was released in June 2025.
 See below for more information.

 - An Equitable Distributed Energy Future (June 26 at UMass Lowell): The future electric grid will host large numbers of distributed energy resources (DERs), of all sizes.
 The arrival of DERs means that generation and response can now come from the load side of the system – this requires us to navigate a big change in how the grid works.
 DERs also deliver an opportunity to create an equitable future energy system: one that is resilient, that generates local, distributed wealth, and that contributes to energy affordability.